Cuauhtemoctzin/BMARD/README.md

 # BMARD

 The BMARD method stands for Bayesian Mixture Auto-Regressive Decomposition.
 BMARD is a stationary time series decomposition into latent processes such that each of the components is specified as a second-order autoregressive process AR(2).
-You can find the details and justifications of the method in the preprint https://arxiv.org/abs/2102.11971 where the main application is the analysis of brains signals if a rat during a non-spatial memory task.
+You can find the details and justifications of the method in [Granados et al, 2022](https://www.sciencedirect.com/science/article/pii/S0167947321002437) where the main application is the analysis of brains signals if a rat during a non-spatial memory task.

 ## Data